keshon/kitsu-to-discord-task-notification/README.md

 #### Basic
 | Variables | Description |
 | - | - |
+|tplPreset| Name of a subfolder (inside `/tpl`) that contains template files for styling Discord message.
+Useful for different customizations.
 | ignoreMessagesDaysOld | Don't parse tasks from Kitsu older that this value (days). |
 | silentUpdateDB | Update local database but dont post anything.
 Useful for the first run. |
 | threads | Increase value to speed up proccesing parsed data - little to no benefit for now |